Are you contemplating buying a veterinary clinic or hospital? Consider these tips from our Veterinary Hospital Lawyers

 Tax Consequences in Veterinary Transitions

 Buyers should also be aware of substantial tax consequences (and how to best minimize them) that could result from the allocation of the purchase price.
 Negotiating the purchase price is only the beginning of negotiation, not the end.
 An attorney who is not experienced in veterinary transitions could make mistakes that will result in substantial tax consequences.
-Aside from the financial and legal benefits that you gain from retaining an experienced veterinary hospital lawyer, my experiences and knowledge could make the difference between putting your clinic on a path to success.
+Aside from the financial and legal benefits that you gain from retaining an experienced veterinary hospital lawyer, our experiences and knowledge could make the difference between putting your clinic on a path to success.

 Kamkari Law – Healthcare Attorney